Prasanth9379/Gas-Slot-Booking-Frontend/README.md

 1. **Home Page**: View featured products and promotions.
 2. **Product Selection**: Browse gas products and add them to cart.
 3. **Date and Time Slot Selection**: Choose delivery date and preferred time slot.

-## Repository Link

-For more details on the Gas Slot Booking App Frontend, visit the [GitHub Repository](https://github.com/Ajith-11399/Gas-Slot-booking-app-frontend).